-- Multicurrency and NFT Storage: Each Ballet wallet supports 200+ of the most popular cryptocurrencies and NFT collections.
+- Multicurrency and NFT Storage: Each Ballet cold storage supports 200+ of the most popular cryptocurrencies and NFT collections.

 BEP2 and BEP20 are native BNB tokens.
 This ecosystem is different from Ethereum, but the truth is that compatibility with EVM is now more important than ever.
 According to experts, Ethereum features the largest and most diverse public blockchain ecosystem.
 EVM compatibility also allows new blockchains to build interconnected ecosystems.

 Developers of new tokens can leverage the existing EVM developer community and create successful applications.
 This is why BEP20 is more appealing to developers, as it allows them to create new tokens on the BNB blockchain more quickly and with less effort.

 Unlike BEP20, BEP2 doesn’t follow the Ethereum ERC-20 standard and is limited within the Binance ecosystems.
 Since it is impossible to use BEP2 coins on other blockchain networks, BEP20 gains the upper hand.

 Another feature in favor of BEP20 is scalability.
 This token allows developers to identify supply and demand from minting and burning parameters.
 The flexibility of controlling demand and supply serves as a scalability boost for most projects.